Scratch-built M65 280mm Atomic Cannon

 In 1995, after I had scratch-built a 40mm turret for an M247 Sgt.
 York conversion, I got interested in attempting to scratch-build an entire AFV of the M109A2 Self-Propelled Howitzer.
 I bought an Italeri 1/35 scale model kit of the M109 to use as a guide, making tracings of the Italeri parts and shrinking the drawings down to 1/72 scale.
 I then made copies of the 1/72 drawings on Sticky-Back self-adhesive Xerox film.
 I got as far as the lower hull you can see in the images below, but then I lost interest before the M109 project achieved critical mass.
 This happens, sometimes.
 At the time, I probably didn't yet have the skills needed to pull off some of the trickier aspects of an M109 in 1/72 scale, anyway.
 The next scratch-built AFV project I attempted was the MBT70, followed by the M55 8" Self-Propelled Howitzer, both of which you can see by scolling down on this page.

-Immediately below are a few images of the ill-fated scratch-built M109A2 and progress on the Riich M109A2 kit:
+Immediately below are two images of the ill-fated scratch-built M109A2 (white plastic and brass wire) and progress on the Riich M109A2 kit:

 The M109 project languished through the years: I would pull out the box of Italeri and scratch-built pieces, but I was never inspired enough to take it up again.
 Too many 1/72 AFV assembly kits ready and waiting for me to build, simple and trouble free.
 But then a year or so ago, I got word of an M109 kit in development by a company called Toxos.
 I kept an eye on the company's progress on this project, only to be disappointed to learn Toxos had disappeared.
 But soon after a company named Riich announced they were producing 1/72 scale kits of the M109A2 and the M109A6.
 As soon as they were available on eBay, I bought one of each.